Upcoming shows and dog-related events can be found here: canuckdogs.com

 Step 3.
 Like any sport or group activity there is a specialized vocabulary you will need to become familiar with.
 Some examples are conformation specific like stack ( a stance that shows of your dogs outline/shape) or Topline ( the outline of your dog from the top of the head to the tail).
 Some words are used to describe your dog in action like “gait” or “pacing” while others are about dog handling techniques like ” baiting” ( holding a treat in front of your dog to get a specific behaviour.

 Step 4.
 Take show handling classes.
-Learn the best way to present your dog and condition it to an event not unlike a real show.
+Learn the best way to present your dog to the judges and prepare the dog for the atmosphere of a real show.

 Step 5. enter a show. go for it!